 Pregnancy Discrimination Attorneys at McOmber McOmber & Luber, P.C.
 Advocate on Behalf of Victims of Pregnancy Discrimination

 Let us help you.
 At McOmber McOmber & Luber, P.C., we are dedicated to fighting against any form of discrimination in the workplace.
 The Pregnancy discrimination lawyers at McOmber McOmber & Luber, P.C. can help you.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
-We represent all clients in Middletown, Cherry Hill, and throughout New Jersey.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.